 How To Keep Your DEX Account Safe

-Yes, security is one of the top features and benefits of DeFi and decentralised crypto exchanges.
+Yes, security is one of the top features and benefits of DeFi and decentralized crypto exchanges.
 So why do you need to keep your account safe?
 Because anyone who can access your account can access your wallet if it’s connected and, by extension, your assets!
 So the right question should be, how do I secure my DX account?
 Easy.
 Do the following.

 1. Ensure You Use The Right Website.